My GP has referred me to Hospiscare, can you tell me what to expect and who will contact me?

 The team will work closely and communicate with your GP and hospital consultant for medical care, the community nursing team for your nursing needs and other health and social care services according to your needs and wishes.
 Should you be admitted to the hospital, you may be referred to our specialist doctors who will work closely with the medical and nursing team on your ward.

-Working alongside some of our community nurse specialist teams is our Hospiscare@Home service.
+Working alongside some of our community nurse specialist teams is our Hospiscare at Home service.
 These specialist teams offer hands- on nursing care when required, whether night or day, and support patients who wish to stay at home at the end of their lives.
-At present, this service is available in Axminster, Seaton, Budleigh, Exmouth and their surrounding villages, but we hope to expand this service to more areas within the next few years.
+At present, this service is available in Okehampton, Crediton, Budleigh Salterton, Exmouth and their surrounding villages, but we hope to expand this service to more areas within the next few years.